CGS Inline Aeration Meter

 Composition

-Sensor
+CGS Sensor

 CGS Standard, Mobile & Large Box

-Operating your CGS aeration meter
+Operating your CGS instrument

-No matter the type of sensor or electronics, or if it's a standard or a high-speed version: every CGS system can be used in stand-alone mode or can be operated with your WINDOWS computer via RS-232/USB.
-Each system comes with the powerful CGS software that enables you to survey and interpret your measurements.
+No matter the type of sensor or device, or if using the standard or high-speed rate: each CGS can be used in stand-alone mode or is operated with a Windows computer via RS-232/USB.
+The included and powerful fluconCGS software allows you to record and interpret your tests.
+It will also help our team support you with your findings, if desired.

 Calibration